python/typing_extensions/doc/index.rst

    .. versionchanged:: 4.7.0

-      Classes can now have both :py:class:`typing.Protocol` and ``typing_extensions.Protocol`` in their mro.
-Previously, this led to :py:exc:`TypeError` being raised due to a metaclass conflict.
+      Classes can now inherit from both :py:class:`typing.Protocol` and ``typing_extensions.Protocol`` simultaneously.
+Previously, this led to
+      :py:exc:`TypeError` being raised due to a metaclass conflict.

 .. data:: Required